 admin.
 If you want to enable the edge profile to minimize resource consumption, specify

 spec: # Cluster type.
 This can be: # 1) admin: to create an admin cluster.
 This can later be used to create user clusters. # 2) user: to create a user cluster.
-Requires an existing admin cluster. # 3) hybrid: to create a hybrid cluster that runs admin cluster components and user workloads. # 4) standalone: to create a cluster that manages itself, runs user workloads, but does not manage other clusters. type: standalone # Edge profile minimizes the resource consumption of Anthos clusters on bare metal.
+Requires an existing admin cluster. # 3) hybrid: to create a hybrid cluster that runs admin cluster components and user workloads. # 4) standalone: to create a cluster that manages itself, runs user workloads, but does not manage other clusters. type: standalone # Edge profile minimizes the resource consumption of GKE on Bare Metal.
 It is only available for standalone clusters. profile: edge

 (Optional) Change the config to specify a multi-node, high availability, control plane.
 Specify an odd number of nodes to be able to have a majority quorum for HA:

 # Control plane configuration controlPlane: nodePoolSpec: nodes: # Control plane node pools.
 Typically, this is either a single machine # or 3 machines if using a high availability deployment. - address: 10.200.0.4 - address: 10.200.0.5 - address: 10.200.0.6

 If you have an even number of nodes temporarily while adding or removing nodes for maintenance or replacement, your deployment maintains HA as long as you have quorum.